manymoments/manymoments.github.io/_posts/2019-10-22-flavours-of-broadcast.markdown

 Gradecast [and its variants](https://eprint.iacr.org/2006/065.pdf) are very important building blocks in many MPC and Byzantine Agreement protocols.

-Note on lower bounds: impossibility for $n\leq 3f$ for deterministic protocol was shown by [Dolev 1982](https://www.cse.huji.ac.il/~dolev/pubs/byz-strike-again.pdf).
+Note on lower bounds for adversaries that can simulate (for example computationally unbounded adversaries): impossibility for $n\leq 3f$ for deterministic protocol was shown by [Dolev 1982](https://www.cse.huji.ac.il/~dolev/pubs/byz-strike-again.pdf).
 For randomized protocols, even a small constant error is impossible.
-This extension of the FLM lower bound to crusader agreement is folklore and was first mention by [Goldwasser and Lindell, 2002](https://eprint.iacr.org/2002/040.pdf).
+This extension of the FLM lower bound to crusader agreement is folklore and was first mention by [Goldwasser and Lindell, 2002](https://eprint.iacr.org/2002/040.pdf), see [this post](https://decentralizedthoughts.github.io/2021-10-04-crusader-agreement-with-dollars-slash-leq-1-slash-3$-error-is-impossible-for-$n-slash-leq-3f$-if-the-adversary-can-simulate/) for more details.

 ### Broadcast with Abort